Welcome to Wrexham Season 5. Credit: FX Networks

 FX officially renewed Welcome to Wrexham for a fifth season in May 2025, confirming the network’s faith in the show’s lasting appeal.

 The announcement coincided with Wrexham’s promotion to the Championship after a record-breaking third consecutive rise through the divisions.
-Production began later that year and was confirmed to be ongoing as of January 2026.
+Season 5 has since premiered and is now following the club’s first campaign back in the second tier.

 “Rob and Ryan helped Wrexham AFC become one of the greatest sports stories of our time, and what has happened in Wrexham, Wales, is truly magical,” said FX Entertainment President Nick Grad.

-The series will once again air on FX in the United States, stream on Hulu, and appear internationally via Disney+.
-The upcoming season continues the partnership between FX, Disney, and the show’s production teams Maximum Effort, More Better Productions, and Boardwalk Pictures.
+The series is once again airing on FX in the United States, streaming on Hulu, and appearing internationally via Disney+.
+The current season continues the partnership between FX, Disney, and the show’s production teams Maximum Effort, More Better Productions, and Boardwalk Pictures.

-Welcome to Wrexham season 5 release date confirmed
+Welcome to Wrexham season 5 release date and schedule

-FX has confirmed that Welcome to Wrexham season five will premiere on May 14, with the new series marking the club’s first season in the Championship.
+FX confirmed that Welcome to Wrexham season five premiered on May 14, with the new series marking the club’s first season in the Championship.

 How to watch Welcome to Wrexham season 5

-Viewers in the United States will be able to watch Welcome to Wrexham on FXX, with episodes also available on Hulu following their broadcast.
+Viewers in the United States can watch Welcome to Wrexham on FX, with episodes also available on Hulu following their broadcast.

-The new season begins on May 14 with a double episode launch, before moving to a weekly release schedule.
+The new season began on May 14 with a double episode launch, before moving to a weekly release schedule.

-Outside the United States, the series is expected to continue streaming on Disney+, in line with previous seasons.
+Outside the United States, the series continues to be available on Disney+ in line with previous seasons.

 Wrexham AFC’s debut in the EFL Championship

-The upcoming season will chronicle Wrexham AFC’s debut campaign in the Championship, one of the most competitive divisions in football.
-After three consecutive promotions, Reynolds and McElhenney’s club will now face some of the biggest sides in England in what promises to be a defining chapter of their ownership story.
+The current season chronicles Wrexham AFC’s debut campaign in the Championship, one of the most competitive divisions in football.
+After three consecutive promotions, Reynolds and McElhenney’s club are now facing some of the biggest sides in England in a defining chapter of their ownership story.

-The series is expected to highlight the balance between sporting success and sustainability as the club steps into a higher financial and competitive bracket.
-Early production footage reportedly includes behind-the-scenes access to training, recruitment, and match preparation during Wrexham’s first months in the division.
+The series has already shown the balance between sporting success and sustainability as the club steps into a higher financial and competitive bracket.
+Early episodes have focused on the pressure of the Championship, the emotional weight of the club’s story and the challenge of keeping Wrexham’s identity intact as the project grows.

 Manager Phil Parkinson told reporters after Wrexham’s third-round victory over Reading, “The one bit of magic dust that hasn’t been sprinkled is a big cup tie against a top team.
 The law of averages tells me we must be due one this time.”

-The season is expected to highlight significant squad changes, including new arrivals as Wrexham adapt to Championship level and the departures of long-standing players who were central to the club’s rise.
+The season has also highlighted significant squad changes, including new arrivals as Wrexham adapt to Championship football and the departures of long-standing players who were central to the club’s rise.

-The series is also expected to continue following Wrexham’s women’s team, which has become a consistent part of the documentary’s wider storytelling.
+The series continues following Wrexham’s women’s team, which remains part of the documentary’s wider storytelling alongside the men’s Championship campaign and community-focused features.

 Production team and creative direction